HEALTH CONCERNS

 Engage in meditative practices

-Now is the time to really focus on self-care , because your body needs it.
-That looks a little different for everyone.
+Now is the time to really focus on self-care, which looks different for everyone.
 “We help people establish journaling practices, like gratitude journaling with meditation, and establishing realistic short-term healing goals,” Johnston says.
-Movement meditation, in the form of yoga, may help some people, while others may gravitate toward sound meditation or specific breathing techniques .

-Check-in with your health coach regularly
+Check in with your health coach regularly

 Mara is a freelance journalist whose print and digital work has appeared in Shape, Brit+Co, Marie Claire, Prevention, and other wellness outlets.